Predicting Good Quantum Circuit Compilation Options: Resulting Prediction Framework and its Performance

-To this end, we considered the $630$ unseen test quantum circuits and predicted the best combination of compilation options for them.
-In order to compare whether the predictions indeed are the best possible options (or not), all those circuits have additionally been compiled with all possible combinations of compilation options---providing the ground truth.
-Afterwards, the resulting predictions have been ranked based on this ground truth, i.e., any prediction which indeed constituted the best combination of compilation options got assigned rank~$1$, any prediction which constituted the second-best combination of compilation options got assigned rank~$2$, etc. With a total of $30$ combinations of compilation options, the worst prediction accordingly got assigned rank~$30$.
+To this end, we considered the $900$ unseen test quantum circuits and predicted the best combination of compilation options for them.
+To compare whether predictions actually yielded the best possible options (or not), the evaluation scores produced as part of the training data generation were persistently stored and used as a ground truth.
+Subsequently, the resulting predictions have been ranked based on this ground truth.
+That is, any prediction that actually constituted the best combination of compilation options got assigned rank~$1$, any prediction that constituted the second-best combination of compilation options got assigned rank~$2$, etc. With a total of $30$ combinations of compilation options, the worst prediction accordingly got assigned rank~$30$.

-The correspondingly obtained results for all trained classifiers are summarized in \autoref{fig:eval_hist}.
-More precisely, the histograms show the relative frequency of rankings for all made predictions ranging from the Random Forest classifier shown in \autoref{fig:RandomForestClassifier} up to the Naive Bayes classifier shown in \autoref{fig:GaussianNB}.
-The performance of all classifiers are assessed by three measures denoted in \autoref{tab:scores}: \begin{enumerate} \item Accuracy: Relative frequency of predicting the best possible combination of optimization options. \item Top3: Relative frequency of predicting one of the \mbox{top-three} combinations of optimization options. \item Worst Rank: Worst rank predicted for any of the test samples (out of $30$). \end{enumerate}
+The results obtained correspondingly for all trained classifiers are summarized in \autoref{fig:eval_hist}.
+More precisely, the histograms show the relative frequency of the rankings for all the predictions made, ranging from the Random Forest classifier shown in \autoref{fig:RandomForestClassifier} to the Naive Bayes classifier shown in \autoref{fig:GaussianNB}.
+The performance of all classifiers is assessed by four measures denoted in \autoref{tab:scores}: \begin{enumerate} \item Accuracy: Relative frequency of predicting the best possible combination of compilation options. \item Top3: Relative frequency of predicting one of the \mbox{top-three} combinations of compilation options. \item Worst Rank: Worst predicted rank for any of the test samples (out of $30$). \item Best Score Diff.: Mean \emph{absolute} evaluation score difference (and standard deviation) compared to the performance of the best combination of compilation options. \end{enumerate}